RhodesPeter/request-module-workshop/README.md

 ### Learning outcome
 To become familiar with the Request module and the Node core [http module](https://nodejs.org/api/http.html).

-### What is the Node request module?
+### What is the Node Request module?
-The request module helps to make HTTP requests as simple as possible and it is built around the Node HTTP core module.
+The Request module helps to make HTTP requests as simple as possible and it is built around the Node HTTP core module.
 [Here](http://stackabuse.com/the-node-js-request-module/) is a brilliant article on the request module.

 ### When would I need to use the request module?
 Example 1 - I would like to GET my profile-photo.png from the database to display on my homepage.